testing-library/react-testing-library/README.md

   // Act
   fireEvent.click(getByText('Load Greeting'))

-  // let's wait for our mocked `get` request promise to resolve
+  // Let's wait until our mocked `get` request promise resolves and
+  // the component calls setState and re-renders.
+  // getByTestId throws an error if it cannot find an element with the given ID
-  // wait will wait until the callback doesn't throw an error const greetingTextNode = await waitForElement(() =>
+  // and waitForElement will wait until the callback doesn't throw an error const greetingTextNode = await waitForElement(() =>
     getByTestId('greeting-text'),
   )